-Youth Art Camp
+Youth After School Art Camp

 - Class size: 16 students (max)

-- Date: Twice a week
+- Date: Once a week for 1 month

 - Time: 4:00pm - 6:00pm